wortelus/xplane-streamdeck/README.md

 This software includes rich set of features for robust control of the simulator cockpit.

-Developed with the idea taking away mouse controlling of most of the cockpit, works best together with other simulator peripherals (e.g. radio, A/P panel etc.)
+Developed with the idea taking away mouse controlling of most of the cockpit, works the best together with other simulator peripherals (e.g. radio, A/P panel etc.)

 **Supported planes:**
 - Boeing 737 NG by **Zibo**
 - Cessna 172 by Laminar Research

 Working across all Stream Deck versions, but ready to use configurations are made for the XL version.
+You can configure it for any kind of plane, though.

 ### Features:
 - Sync with X-Plane's dataref to visually depict the actual state